By introducing an all-new Nissan Altima 2019 with a daring look, the Japanese automaker hopes to draw crossover buyers back to large sedan segment.

 The rear receives a treatment which brings to wrap-around tail lights with a V shape at their edges

-This is the first time the Nissan Altima is provided with All Wheel Drive with Front Wheel Drive keeping the standard layout.
+This is the first time the Nissan Altima for sale is provided with All Wheel Drive with Front Wheel Drive keeping the standard layout.
 The 2.5-litre, 4-cylinder engine harshness reduction, vibration, enhancements for noise and direct-injection.
 The base engine can produce 244 Nm of torque and 190 PS.

 It is claimed that the Nissan Altima 2019 gains more space inside thanks to its longer wheelbase